AX-Consult-Group/medical-Rabivy-robustness-evals/README.md

 This evaluation is a small pipeline of R scripts, each producing frozen artifacts the next stage consumes.
 Nothing downstream of `00_load_frozen_models.R` ever trains or refits anything (i.e., the models are frozen once and only ever scored against new data).

+1. **`R/utils_state_params.R`** — One configuration object per state (Nebraska, Wisconsin, Mississippi), plus a `baseline_params` object reproducing the original repo's assumptions.
+2. **`R/00_load_frozen_models.R`** — Rebuilds the three models (Logistic Regression, XGBoost, MLP) using the original repo's exact training code, features, and seeds, then freezes them.
+Also derives and saves the original population's centering/scaling constants, so state data is later standardized on the *original* scale rather than its own.
+This script is the only place any training/fitting happens in the whole project.
+3. **`R/01_simulate_state_data.R`** — Simulates the three state populations.
+Reuses the original repo's ground-truth DGP function and per-variable simulation code unchanged; only the covariates flagged for each state (per `utils_state_params.R`) are drawn from shifted distributions.
+Standardizes against the frozen constants from step 2, then applies the unchanged DGP formula to generate each state's true "likely to prescribe" labels.
+4. **`R/02_score_states.R`** — Loads the frozen models from step 2 and scores them against all three simulated state datasets from step 3.
+Computes AUC, Gini, Brier score, balanced accuracy, sensitivity, specificity, precision, and confusion matrices at the original decision threshold, for all 9 model × state combinations.
+5. **`R/03_drift_metrics.R`** — Builds the full drift-evaluation harness on top of the scored results.
+6. **`report.qmd`** — The final Quarto report which reads only the frozen artifacts produced above.

 Scripts must be run in order as each stage depends on frozen artifacts written by the previous one:

 ```r